Pfirewire/weywot-java-fundamentals-assessment/README.md

     - Add a protected instance property named `admin` that is a boolean.
 This property represents whether an instance of this class is an admin user.
-    - Write the constructor on **User** that defines 3 parameters: the first name for the person, the last name, and a boolean indicating whether or not that user is an administrator.
+    - Write the constructor on **User** that defines 3 parameters: the first name for the person, the last name, and a boolean indicating whether that user is an administrator.
 The corresponding properties of the object should be set based on the arguments passed to the constructor.
-    - Write an instance method on the **User** class named `isAdmin` that returns a boolean indicating whether or not the user is an administrator, based on the `admin` property.
+    - Write an instance method on the **User** class named `isAdmin` that returns the boolean `admin` property that was set in the constructor.

 1. Create an interface named **Greeter**.